anup-cloudguru/AZ900-Learning-HandsOn-Labs/00-glossary.md

-# AZ-900 Glossary of Key Terms
+# Essential Cloud & Azure Terms

-*A collection of essential cloud computing terms to help with AZ-900 certification preparation.*
+*A collection of essential cloud and Azure computing terms to help understand fundamental concepts.*

 ---